VISHVA12300/AOA-Java-M11/EX NO 1A -Print All Numbers.md

 To Write a Java program that takes an integer input N from the user and prints all the numbers from 1 to N, separated by spaces, on a single line..

 ## Algorithm
-1)Start
+1. Start
-2)Read input integer n from the user.
+2. Read input integer `n` from the user.
-3)Initialize a loop variable i to 1.
+3. Initialize a loop variable `i` to 1.
-4)Repeat the following steps while i ≤ n:
+4. Repeat the following steps while `i ≤ n`:
-5)Print the value of i followed by a space.
+5. Print the value of `i` followed by a space.
-6)Increment i by 1.
+6. Increment `i` by 1.
-7)End
+7. End

 ## Program:
 ```